tonycoz/p5-Promise-ES6/README.md

 The interface is the same, except:

-- Promise resolutions and rejections take exactly one argument, not a list.
+- Promise resolutions and rejections accept exactly one argument, not a list.
 (This accords with the standard.)
 - A `finally()` method is defined.